lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Bagelwrecker** _(02-Jul-18 06:51 PM)_

-> That's how a real thief does it.
+> That's how a real thief does it!

+_Seth begins tea-bagging for his victory._

 **PlasmaPerson** _(02-Jul-18 06:51 PM)_

-> Alright we got some slaves and some ducketts
+> Alright, we got some slaves and some ducketts!

 **Bagelwrecker** _(02-Jul-18 06:52 PM)_

-> We'll be able to sell this for 100,000 D's
+> We'll be able to sell this for 100,000 D's!

 **Tom Thompson** _(02-Jul-18 06:52 PM)_

-> '(A spooky ghost follows you while laughing like Micky mouse)'
+_A spooky ghost follows Seth, while laughing like Mickey Mouse..._

 **Bagelwrecker** _(02-Jul-18 06:52 PM)_

-> God damnit
+> God damnit.

 **RPretribution** _(02-Jul-18 06:52 PM)_

-@Magic8Ball does garrick enter the ship yelling
+@Magic8Ball does Garrick enter the ship yelling?

 **Magic8Ball** _(02-Jul-18 06:52 PM)_